ChrisAkridge/Cix/docs/Grammar.md

 binary-expression:
-	One of { expression expression-value unary-prefix-element unary-postfix-element } then Zero or more whitespaces or line terminators then
+	One of { expression expression-value unary-prefix-element unary-postfix-element } then Zero or more whitespaces or newlines then
 	One of { * / % + - << >> < <= > >= == != & ^ | && || = += -= *= /= %= >>= <<= &= |= ^= } then
-	Zero or more whitespaces or line terminators then
-	One of { expression expression-value unary-prefix-element unary-postfix-element }

-ternary-expression:
-	One of { expression expression-value unary-prefix-element unary-postfix-element } then Zero or more whitespaces or line terminators then Question Mark (U+003F) then
-	Zero or more whitespaces or line terminators then
-	One of { expression expression-value unary-prefix-element unary-postfix-element } then Colon (U+003A) then
-	Zero or more whitespaces or line terminators then
+	Zero or more whitespaces or newlines then
 	One of { expression expression-value unary-prefix-element unary-postfix-element }

 function-call-element: